JohnBreth/CCNP-Labs/OSPF/Lab1 - OSPF NSSA, Authentication, Default Routes/README.md

 In this directory you will find a lab diagram w/ tasks, a base configs folder for you to start your test environment from, and a final configs folder with the configs showing the implemented configurations necessary to complete the tasks.

-A video walkthrough of this lab can be found [here] (https://youtu.be/1ZhzUbzIPRk)
+A video walkthrough of this lab can be found [here](https://youtu.be/1ZhzUbzIPRk).